dnsimple/dnsimple-support/content/articles/auto-import-dns.markdown

 ## Managing conflicts

 If auto-importing a record conflicts with an existing one on your domain, we ask you to confirm which record you'd like to keep.
-By default, we don't override the records on your domain, so you'll have to select the record that applies in your context.
+By default, we don't override the records on your domain.
+You'll have to select the record that applies in your context.

 ![Overview](/files/auto-import-dns-conflict.png)